Kuala Lumpur–Singapore high-speed rail: Background

 A high-speed rail link between Kuala Lumpur and Singapore was proposed in the late 1990s but due to high costs, the proposal was shelved.
 In 2006, YTL Corporation, operator of the Express Rail Link in Kuala Lumpur, revived the proposal, with a projected speed of 250 km/h (155 mph).
 This was expected to trim travel time between the two cities to 99 minutes, compared to 4–5 hours by road or 7 hours by conventional rail services, or 3 hours by air (including travel to and from the airports, check-in, boarding and other airport procedures).
 In 2008, the Malaysian government halted the project citing high-costs of over RM8 billion.

 The proposal was highlighted in 2010 as a high-impact project, out of the 131 entry-point projects, in the Malaysian government's Economic Transformation Programme Roadmap in a bid to increase economic activities concurrently with greater economic synergy between two important regional financial hubs.
 Studies into the feasibility and conceptual details of the proposal were carried out in December 2010 and January 2011.

 Announcements and plans

-The Prime Ministers of Malaysia and Singapore agreed to go ahead with the HSR project after a meeting on 19 February 2013.
+The Prime Ministers of Malaysia and Singapore agreed to proceed with the HSR project after a meeting on 19 February 2013.
 A committee was tasked with looking into 'the details and modalities' of the project.
 At the meeting, Singapore and Malaysia have announced that the high-speed rail proposal would be finalised by end of 2014 with a targeted completion date of 2020.